d1vanov/quentier/INSTALL.md

 To manually change this option pass `-DCREATE_BUNDLE=ON` or `-DCREATE_BUNDLE=OFF` to `CMake` during building.
 Note that for bundle creation `CMake` would need to find all Quentier's dependencies' own dependencies and that might require additional hints to be given to `CMake`.
 The following additional libraries would be searched for:
- * OpenSSL (libssl and libcrypto, libquentier's dependency)
+ * OpenSSL (libssl and libcrypto, libquentier's dependency; important note for OS X / macOS: system built-in libssl and libcrypto are not appropriate as they lack the encryption algorithm implementation used by libquentier; OpenSSL libraries from Homebrew or Macports should be used instead)
  * libxml2 (libquentier's dependency)
  * tidy-html5 (libquentier's dependency)
  * libhunspell (libquentier's dependency)